 From PR campaigns to packaging, brand perception is influenced by every touchpoint people have with a company.

 The following brand perception examples show how businesses can shape consumer sentiments so the inner identity matches the outer image.
+You might even find inspiration to design your own logo.

 Candy lovers can choose between dozens of chocolate-covered bars, so what makes someone grab a Snickers instead of a Kit Kat?